ProfMikeWood/ms274_fall2025/project/README.md

 For initial conditions, I will use the state of the ECCO Version 5 Model in January of 2008.
 Similarly, I will construct boundary and external forcing conditions for this model from the ECCO Version 5 model output.
 To analyze the results, I will create a timeseries of temperature in the Monterey Bay area in the two models and investigate differences through time.
 For visualization, I will create a movie of temperature differences between the model with wind and the model without wind.

+## Reproducing Model Results

+The following steps outline how to construct the model files, configure and run the model, and assess the model results.

+### Step 1: Create the Model Files
+Several input files need to be created to run the model.
+Generate the following list of files using the notebooks indicated in paratheses:
+- Model Grid (notebooks/Creating the Model Grid.ipynb)
+- Bathymetry (notebooks/Creating the Bathymetry.ipynb)
+- Initial Conditions (notebooks/Creating the Initial Conditions.ipynb)
+- External Forcing Conditions (notebooks/Creating the External Forcing Conditions.ipynb)
+- Boundary Conditions (notebooks/Creating the Boundary Conditions.ipynb)
+The model files should be placed into the  `input` directory.

+### Step 2: Add files to the computing cluster
+Once the input files have been created, the model files can be transferred to the computing cluster